UBC-MDS/programming-in-python-for-data-science/slides/module2_13.md

 [5 rows x 16 columns]
 ```

-Just like we did earlier in module, we need to save the dataframe to an
+Just like we did earlier in the module, we need to save the dataframe to
-object when making changes involving columns.
-This will permanently save
+an object when making changes involving columns.
+This will permanently
-the column `weight_g` to the dataframe `df`.
+save the column `weight_g` to the dataframe `df`.

 Notes: Script here